rtic-rs/rtic/README.md

 - **Efficient and data race free memory sharing** through fine grained *priority based* critical sections [^1].

 - **Deadlock free execution** guaranteed at compile time.
-This is an stronger guarantee than what's provided by [the standard `Mutex` abstraction][std-mutex].
+This is a stronger guarantee than what's provided by [the standard `Mutex` abstraction][std-mutex].